Raleigh Neighborhood Registry

-The Community Services Department established the Neighborhood Registry in 2002 to get residents more involved in decisions affecting their neighborhoods and to improve participation in Citizens Advisory Councils (CACs).
+The Community Services Division established the Neighborhood Registry in 2002 to get residents more involved in decisions affecting their neighborhoods and to improve participation in Citizens Advisory Councils (CACs).
 Neighborhood-based organizations are encouraged to send representatives to CAC meetings so they can share information and have a voice in what is happening in the community.

 The Neighborhood Registry includes more than 260 neighborhood-based organizations.
 Neighborhood organizations that are not already on the Neighborhood Registry are invited to join.
 There is no charge to be listed on the Neighborhood Registry.